takayuki-matsushima/prompt_machine/README.md

 # GENERATIVE JUNKIE | PROMPT MACHINE

-Enter your keyword, view the instant translation, and generate a professional-level custom prompt via GPT-4.
-Optimized for Vercel deployment.
+Enter a keyword, instantly translate it, and generate a professional custom prompt via GPT-4.
+Ready for Vercel deployment.